Peter Richards (artist)

-Richards developed a significant body of works exploring the representations of documentation of performance art as featured in publications.
+In the mid-1990s he began creating performance art works and photographic documentation of the performance art as a single entity.
 He also created a series of "collective histories" of performance art works.
-Stating that these works acted as a model for simple contradicts between knowledge and experience that are formative of our understanding.

-More recently Richards has explored other aspects of our interpretation of representations, focusing in particular on the subject of 'memorials' in Northern Ireland.
+Richards has worked on the subject of 'memorials' in Northern Ireland.
 He has exhibited extensively nationally and internationally most notably participating in first presentation at the Venice Biennale in 2005.